sinchana-dev/Motor_position_control/README.md

  Driver VCC (logic) - 5 V
  Driver VM (motor)  - +12 V
  Driver GND         - GND
  Motor terminals    - A01, A02

+code:

 How to Run: